• WORK

 illustration: luis echánove

-it is said that 2015 has been the year of "flat design", of websites with full-screen background videos or photos or bright pastel colors. for 2016 we are already being told that everything will be extreme attention to typography (this should always be the case), custom illustrations and infographics (weren't they already?) and bright and powerful colors.
+It is said that 2015 has been the year of "flat design", of websites with videos or full-screen background photos or bright pastel colors.
+For 2016 we are already being told that everything will be extreme attention to typography (this should always be the case), custom illustrations and infographics (weren't they already?) and bright and powerful colors.

 tags: design, fashion, trend